evernost/gangQin/README.md

 ![image](https://github.com/user-attachments/assets/1cd22e89-eea6-40ad-90cc-525259448a2c)

+## Principle
+Look on the Internet for a MIDI file version of the song you want to learn.
+Copy this file in the `/songs` directory.

+Run the `main.py`in a Python interpreter, select you digital keyboard and select you MIDI file.
+The main app loads.

+The interface shows a virtual keyboard and a pianoroll view.
+Everything you play on your input keyboard is mirrored on the virtual keyboard.

+But most importantly, the virtual keyboard also shows the notes you are supposed to play to follow the song.

+### How to get the StaffScope view
+Instead of showing a pianoroll view, gangQin can also show the **actual score** in the `staffScope view`.

+This view loads and displays the printed score right at the location where you are playing.

+Of course, the staffScope view requires more than just the MIDI file to be available.
+But as soon as you have a digital version of the printed score handy, you can import it in the staffScope viewer.
+The scoreShot tools will help you to do that import.

+> [!NOTE]
+> Refer to the sources in `/scoreShot` for more information about the database elaboration process.

 ## What do I need?
 A piano keyboard with MIDI output, plugged into a computer running your favorite Python interpreter.